aligent/cdk-constructs/packages/geoip-redirect/README.md

 ## Overview

 This library provides a construct which creates a Lambda@Edge function to perform GeoIP redirects.
-The Aligent Esbuild CDK construct is used to builde the handler function from `handler/redirect.ts`.
+The Aligent Esbuild CDK construct is used to bundle the handler function from `handler/redirect.ts`.

 These functions are intended to be added to an existing Cloudfront distribution.
 When the Lambda@Edge function is triggered, the function is passed the CloudFrontRequestEvent.

 The Lambda@Edge function will check if the viewer's country code matches any supported regions.
-The country code is from each request is pulled from the `cloudfront-viewer-country` header:
+The country code from each request is pulled from the `cloudfront-viewer-country` header:
-- if they do, they are redirected to `${redirectURL}${countryCode.toLowerCase()}${request.uri}`
+- if they match, they are redirected to `${redirectURL}${countryCode.toLowerCase()}${request.uri}`
-- if they do not, they are redirected to `${redirectURL}${DEFAULT_REGION.toLowerCase()}${request.uri}`
+- if they do not match, they are redirected to `${redirectURL}${DEFAULT_REGION.toLowerCase()}${request.uri}`

 The `DEFAULT_REGION` is set as an option in the Lambda@Edge handler code

+## Diagram

 ![geoip lambda@edge diagram](docs/geoip-redirect.drawio.png)